-Most visitors to this amazing area hike the Longfellow Trail through this section of old-growth forest that features some of the largest trees in Pennsylvania.
+Most visitors to this amazing area hike the Longfellow Trail through this section of old-growth forest that features some of the largest trees in Pennsylvania and visit the park’s swinging bridge.
 However, if you are looking for an easier trail or simply one of the most unique walkways in Pennsylvania, you won’t want to miss the Paved Trail.

 From its name, the Paved Trail sounds rather uninspiring.
 However, it is truly one of the most remarkable paths in all of the Pennsylvania Wilds.